 The National Veterans Golden Age Games is a national multi-event sports competition designed to improve the health and quality of life of older veterans in the United States.
 The games are held annually, and veterans can participate regardless of their ability level.

-The 2020 Games are scheduled to be held in Madison, Wisconsin in June.
+The 2020 Games are scheduled to be held in Madison, Wisconsin from June 22, 2020 – June 27, 2020.
 The Games will be hosted by the William S. Middleton Memorial Veterans Hospital, and will serve as a qualifying event for the 2021 National Senior Games.